TEALSK12/introduction-to-computer-science/lesson_12.md

 - Do Now Debrief:
 - Tell the story of [Admiral Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper) who originated the term "Debugging"
+  - You could also use this _Who is Grace Hopper?_ Video: [https://youtu.be/Fg82iV-L8ZY](https://youtu.be/Fg82iV-L8ZY)
 - Review the basics of SNAP from the previous lesson
 - Ensure that students can:
   - Define "block" and "script"